insin/DOMBuilder/docs/htmlmode.rst

 .. js:class:: DOMBuilder.HTMLElement(tagName[, attributes[, childNodes]])

-   A representation of a DOM ``Element``, its attributes and child nodes.
+   A representation of a DOM Element, its attributes and child nodes.

    Arguments are as per :js:func:`DOMBuilder.createElement`.